OpenF2/F2/docs/src/developing-f2-apps.md

 User or content entitlements are the responsibility of the App developer.
 Many apps will need to be decoupled from the content that they need.
 This could include apps like research aggregation, news filtering, streaming market data, etc. Similarly to how companies build their own websites today with their own authentication and access (or content) entitlements, F2 apps are no different.

-_Further details around app entitlements will be forthcoming as this F2 specification evolves._
+_Further details around app entitlements will be forthcoming as the F2 specification evolves._

 * * * *

 ## Single Sign-On

-Single sign-on (SSO) will be a shared responsibility between the Container and App developer.
-In some cases, Containers will want all its apps to be authenticated seamlessly for users, and that will have to be negotiated between Container and App developers.
-For the purposes of this documentation, it is assumed Container providers will build and host authentication for access to their Container(s).
+Single sign-on (SSO) is a shared responsibility between the Container and App developer.
+In some cases, Containers will want all of its apps to be authenticated seamlessly for users;that will be negotiated between Container and App developers.
+For the purposes of this documentation, it is assumed Container providers will build and host their container access authentication.

 Once a user is authenticated on the Container, how is the user then authenticated with all of the apps?
 [Encrypted URLs](#using-encrypted-urls).*